samuong/qrserve/README.md

-# QRServe - Run an HTTP server and show its URL as a QR code
+# An HTTP server that shows its URL as a QR code

 This is a simple tool that I hacked together to transfer files from my computer to my phone.
 It's possible to use cloud services like Dropbox or iCloud for